 Distribution of Courses

-- a minimum of 2 courses from the academic course menu
+- a minimum of two courses from the academic course menu

 - a minimum of 3 courses from the studio course menu